Overview

 Based in Salfit in the Northern West Bank, Cooperation for Community Development Association (CFCDA) is a community-based organisation with more than a decade of experience implementing projects based on the needs of the community with many focusing on educational support.
 CFCDA’s Community English Language Clubs project will train unemployed English language graduates to establish and lead 6 English clubs in different communities in the Northern West Bank, reaching 300 Palestinians including children, young professionals and mothers.
 These clubs will make it possible for people in the targeted communities to practise and develop their English skills in a familiar and accessible environment.

-Find out more through CFCDA's Facebook page.
+Find out more through CFCDA's Facebook page

 Due to the lack of specialised centres addressing children's issues, which are influenced by various environmental and psychologicl factors, CFCDA aims to mitigate the pressures affecting children's behaviour, educational performance and future prospects.